LogtalkDotOrg/logtalk3/scripts/NOTES.md

 	executable directories to the system path environment variable;
 	if the script detects either a `timeout` or a `gtimeout` command (provided by the GNU coreutils package), it will use it to run each test set if the `timeout` option is set to a value greater than zero

+- `logtalk_doclet.sh`
+	shell script for automating running doclets; it recurses through all sub-directories of a directory looking for either `doclet.lgt` or `doclet.logtalk` files;
+	you can use this script on Windows operating-systems by installing Git for Windows (which provides a Bash shell implementation and is available from
+	<http://msysgit.github.io>) and by adding the `$LOGTALKHOME/scripts` and
+	`$LOGTALKHOME/integration` directories plus the backend Prolog compiler executable directories to the system path environment variable;
+	if the script detects either a `timeout` or a `gtimeout` command (provided by the GNU coreutils package), it will use it to run each doclet if the `timeout` option is set to a value greater than zero

 - `logtalk_version_select.sh`